ironboy/CoffeeMaker/README.txt

 $allowCacheCreation
 Default: true
 If you turn this off CoffeeMaker can not compile anymore - it can only serve up files already compiled.
 For maximum security please configure this flag so that it is set to false on your production server - since CoffeeMaker compiles on the client side there could otherwise be a danger of code injection.
-(However CoffeeMaker also counters this with a ticket system - thus blocking unlegit write attempts to its cache.)
+(However CoffeeMaker also counters this with a ticket system - thus trying to block unlegit write attempts to its cache.)

 $allowIncludes
 Default: true